-- Reviewed patient charts to have an accurate understanding of health history and current treatment protocols for enhanced care.
+- Reviewed patient charts to accurately understand health history and current treatment protocols for enhanced care.

-- Ranked highest in patient satisfaction scores over a course of several months and continually achieved higher than 95 percent on patient satisfaction surveys.
+- Ranked highest in patient satisfaction scores over the course of several months and continually achieved higher than 95% on patient satisfaction surveys.

 - Supervised a group of five nurses, which included creating schedules and ensuring all patients were handled according to clinic guidelines.

 - Assisted medical personnel in providing the best patient care, including creating treatment plans with high compliance rates.

 - Managed over 30 patient cases per week, ensuring a continuum of care between physicians, specialists and other practitioners.